-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Mapping & Earth's Surface Features If you floated down a river, where would you end up?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Mapping & Earth's Surface Features If you floated down a river, where would you end up?
 Students develop a model of the Earth's surface and use it to discover an important principle about how rivers work: rivers flow downhill, from high places to low places.
-2.ESS2.B.1 Develop a model to represent the shapes and kinds of land and bodies of water in an area.
-2.ESS2.C.1 Obtain information to identify where water is found on Earth and that it can be solid or liquid.
+3.3.2.C.
+Develop a model to represent the shapes and kinds of land and bodies of water in an area.3.3.2.D.
+Obtain information to identify where water is found on Earth and that it can be solid or liquid.
 Lesson 2 Rocks, Sand, & Erosion Why is there sand at the beach?
 Students investigate the effects of rocks tumbling in a river.
 Based on their observations, they construct an explanation for why rocks on the top of mountains are much bigger than the sand at the beach.
-2.ESS2.B.1 Develop a model to represent the shapes and kinds of land and bodies of water in an area.
+3.3.2.C.
+Develop a model to represent the shapes and kinds of land and bodies of water in an area.
 Lesson 3 Mapping & Severe Weather Where do flash floods happen?
 Students use a model (i.e. a map) to examine the different factors, including the shapes and kinds of land, that contribute to flash floods.
 They use this to predict where flash floods are most likely to happen.
-2.ESS2.B.1 Develop a model to represent the shapes and kinds of land and bodies of water in an area.
-2.ESS1.C.1 Use information from several sources to provide evidence that Earth events can occur quickly or slowly.
+3.3.2.C.
+Develop a model to represent the shapes and kinds of land and bodies of water in an area.3.3.2.A.
+Use information from several sources to provide evidence that Earth events can occur quickly or slowly.
 Lesson 4 Erosion, Earth's Surface, & Landforms What's strong enough to make a canyon?
 Students create a model landform and investigate how some Earth events can occur quickly, while others occur slowly.
-2.ESS1.C.1 Use information from several sources to provide evidence that Earth events can occur quickly or slowly.
+3.3.2.A.
+Use information from several sources to provide evidence that Earth events can occur quickly or slowly.
 Lesson 5 Erosion & Engineering How can you stop a landslide?
 Students compare multiple solutions for preventing erosion.
-2.ESS2.A.1 Compare multiple solutions designed to slow or prevent wind or water from changing the shape of the land.
-2.ETS1.A.1 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
-2.ETS1.C.1 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
+3.3.2.B.
+Compare multiple solutions designed to slow or prevent wind or water from changing the shape of the land.